brianverb/habit_tracker/documentation/README.md

 - `.gitignore` - Ensures your app code is tracked, but excludes virtual environments, __pycache__, .env, and all .json user data files from git.

 ## Notes
-- All changes and commands are documented in `remake_plan.txt`.
+- All changes and commands are documented in `documentation/changes_and_commands.txt`.
 - The app is modular and easy to extend.